pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

 SEED = [20100420, 20134234]
 ```

-This notebook is a PyMC3 port of [Michael Betancourt's post on ms-stan](http://mc-stan.org/documentation/case-studies/divergences_and_bias.html).
+This notebook is a PyMC port of [Michael Betancourt's post on ms-stan](http://mc-stan.org/documentation/case-studies/divergences_and_bias.html).
 For detailed explanation of the underlying mechanism please check [the original post](http://mc-stan.org/documentation/case-studies/divergences_and_bias.html) and Betancourt's [excellent paper](https://arxiv.org/abs/1701.02434).

 +++

 Bayesian statistics is all about building a model and estimating the parameters in that model.
-However, a naive or direct parameterization of our probability model can sometimes be ineffective, you can check out [Thomas Wiecki's blog post](http://twiecki.github.io/blog/2017/02/08/bayesian-hierchical-non-centered/) on the same issue in PyMC3.
+However, a naive or direct parameterization of our probability model can sometimes be ineffective, you can check out [Thomas Wiecki's blog post](http://twiecki.github.io/blog/2017/02/08/bayesian-hierchical-non-centered/) on the same issue in PyMC.
 Suboptimal parameterization often leads to slow sampling, and more problematic, biased MCMC estimators.

 More formally, as explained in [the original post](http://mc-stan.org/documentation/case-studies/divergences_and_bias.html):